-The summer semester is divided into two periods.
-Courses and other educational activities may be offered during one or both of these periods.
+The summer semester is divided into several periods and courses and other educational activities may be offered during these periods.

-monPortail platform
+monPortail

 The online learning portal monPortail combines a learning platform and useful information and services for Université Laval students in one centralized and personalized access point.